ReactDevelopment:YourQuestionsAnswered

 How do you handle testing in React applications?+

-Unit tests with Jest and React Testing Library (80%+ coverage), integration tests for critical user flows, end-to-end tests with Playwright or Cypress, and visual regression tests with Chromatic.
-Tests run automatically in CI on every pull request.
-No code merges without passing tests.
+Unit tests in Jest and React Testing Library at 80-plus percent coverage, integration tests over the flows that actually matter, full user-flow tests with Playwright or Cypress, and visual regression through Chromatic.
+All of it runs in CI on every pull request.
+Nothing merges with a red test, no exceptions for being in a hurry.

 Can you migrate our legacy application to React?+